 OASIS is a research study about sciatica being run by the University of Sydney.

-• It is open to eligible participants accross Australia.
+It is open to eligible participants across Australia.
 Travel is not required.

 To check your eligibility